epsbLogo

 WELCOME TO WEINLOS

-Weinlos School will continue to be an overflow designated school for Svend Hansen School.
-That school is full and is implementing a lottery process.
+Weinlos School is an overflow designated school for Svend Hansen School (which is a lottery school).
 This means that if the number of new students wishing to attend Svend Hansen exceeds the spaces available, those students will be welcomed at our school.
 Students from Svend Hansen School should enrol at their designated school first if they wish to be part of the lottery process and be placed on the callback list.
 If families do not want to be part of the lottery process, they can choose to register or pre-enrol directly at Weinlos.
 Siblings will also be able to attend.
 More information about the lottery process is available on the Edmonton Public Schools website.

-Weinlos is a closed boundary school.
+Weinlos is a Level 2, closed boundary school.
 As outlined in Division regulations, the only new students accepted to our school during pre-enrolment are:

 1. Resident students who live within the attendance area.